Griffin family

-The Griffin family is a fictional family which appears in the animated television series Family Guy.
-The Griffins are a dysfunctional family consisting of the married couple Peter and Lois, their three children Meg, Chris, and Stewie and their anthropomorphic dog Brian.
+The Griffin family is a fictional family and main characters in the animated television series Family Guy, and who also appear in The Cleveland Show.
+The Griffins are a dysfunctional family consisting of the married couple Peter and Lois, their three children Meg, Chris, and Stewie, and their anthropomorphic dog Brian.
 They live at 31 Spooner Street in the fictional town of Quahog, Rhode Island.
-Their family car resembles a red sixth-generation Ford Country Squire.
+Their family car resembles a red seventh-generation Ford Country Sedan.
 They were created by Seth MacFarlane, in model of his two animated films, The Life of Larry and Larry & Steve.
 The family and the show itself debuted on January 31, 1999, after Super Bowl XXXIII, in the episode "Death Has a Shadow".

 Alongside the six main family members, there are a number of other major and minor characters in their family.
-The most common recurring characters are Lois's parents Carter and Barbara Pewterschmidt, and Peter's now-deceased parents Francis and Thelma Griffin.
+The most common recurring characters are Lois's parents Carter and Barbara Pewterschmidt, and Peter's now-deceased parents Francis and Thelma Griffin, except for his biological father named Mickey McFinnigan.
 Other recurring family members include Lois's two siblings, Carol and Patrick, as well as Brian's cousin Jasper.
-He also has a late child named Peter Griffin Jr. who died due to Peter shaking him too much.
-There is also other kids that he has because of his sperm donations.
+Peter and Lois also have two late children: Peter Griffin Jr., who died due to Peter shaking him too much, and Dave Griffin, the twin of Stewie whom Stewie killed in Lois' womb.
+Peter also has several more children, such as Bertram, due to his sperm donation.